Sonos Move 2 review: Now things are clearer

 Last month Sonos introduced the second version of their first portable speaker: the Sonos Move 2.
 In this test you will find out what is new and what everyday life is like with the speaker.

 tl; dr: The first Sonos Move I was still a bit skeptical about the whole concept.
 For me it was simply too heavy and too unwieldy for a portable speaker.
-But as it turned out later, he should Sonos roam be the actual mobile speaker.
-With the Move 2, however, it becomes clear once again that this Product series feels most comfortable in your own four walls or even in the garden.
+But as it turned out later, he should Sonos roam the actual mobile speaker.
+With the Move 2, however, it becomes clear once again that this product range feels most at home in your own four walls or even in the garden.

 A lot of the design remained the same, but that's not a bad thing at all.
 An innovation is the volume slider on the top, which you can access from the It was 100 and It was 300 took over.
-And a new color found its way into the range, which goes by the name “olive”.
-Probably my biggest criticism of it ProThe thing is that the sound didn't completely convince me.
+And a new color found its way into the range, which is called "Olive".
+My biggest criticism of the product is that the sound did not completely convince me.
 To be more precise, the bass is too present for me in some situations.
-On the other hand, it is positive that the battery life increased dramatically.
+On the positive side, the battery life has increased dramatically.

 Unboxing and initial setup

-The packaging once again consists of a light cardboard box on which the Proproduct name, several logos, various other text and a schematic representation of the multi-room speaker can be seen.
-After removing the seals, you can access the contents of the packaging, which consist of the speaker, a power supply with USB-C, a charging station and the usual instructions.
-Due to the inclusion of the charging station, which is noticeably higher quality than the first generation, there is no USB-C cable for charging.
+The packaging once again consists of a bright cardboard box on which the product name, several logos, various other text and a schematic representation of the multi-room speaker can be seen.
+After removing the seals, you can see the contents of the packaging, which consists of the speaker, a power supply with USB-C, a charging station and the usual instructions.
+Due to the inclusion of the charging station, which is noticeably higher quality than the first generation, a USB-C cable for charging is missing.

 Design and workmanship